jsteffensen/node-without-install/README.md

 Extract to some folder.

-In Linux right click "node" binary executable file and select "Make executable".
+In Linux right click "node" binary executable file (in /bin folder) and select "Make executable".

 ## Running Node and NPM